psmits/trident/doc/paper.md

 samples in space and time, a high degree of temporal resolution for the entirety of the Cenozoic, and has an internally consistent taxonomic identification strategy – as close to ideal data for this analysis as possible.
-Typical “exceptional” fossil records tend to be of individual taxonomic groups and for rarely longer than 10 million years.
-The Neptune database records multiple phyla-scale taxonomic groups for over 60 million years, with incredible temporal resolution supported by the various age-models of the deep-sea cores the occurrences are recorded from – there is no equivalent fossil record.
-By analyzing patterns of extinction and global occurrence at fine temporal scales, we can better elucidate how well we can predict species extinction at human-relevant scales.
+The Neptune database records multiple phyla-scale taxonomic groups for over 60 million years, with incredible temporal resolution supported by the various age-models of the deep-sea cores from which the occurrences are recorded.
+Analyzing patterns of extinction and global occurrence at fine temporal scales means we can better elucidate how well we can predict species extinction at human-relevant scales.

 Materials and Methods
 =====================